The 4th of July — it’s a time for Americans to celebrate their Independence from the British Empire and the birth of the United States of America.

 - Keep buckets of water, a water hose, or an extinguisher nearby in case of an emergency.

 - Don’t drink and drive!
-If you need a ride, call an Uber or taxi, use the National Directory of Designated Driver Services, or have yourself and your car taken home using AAA’s Tipsy Tow.
+If you need a ride, call an Uber or taxi or have yourself and your car taken home using AAA’s Tipsy Tow.

 We hope you have a wonderful and safe holiday weekend!